 A Cached Reports in SSRS is a saved copy of an already processed report.
-If your report is generated with huge amount of data, or it is designed from large dataset then it will be time-consuming for the report server to call the same report again and again.
-In these situations you can create a cached report.
-And by this we can save the report rendering time.
+If your report is generated with a huge amount of data, or it is designed from large dataset then it will be time-consuming for the report server to call the same report again and again.
+In these situations, you can create a cached report.
+And by this, we can save the report rendering time.

 Before we start creating cached reports in SSRS, Let me open my Report Server to show the existing reports in our server.

 In this article, we will show you the steps involved in creating cached reports in SSRS with an example.

 For this demonstration, we are going to use the previously created report called Create Bar Chart in SSRS Report Builder so please refer the same to understand the Report data.

 Cached Reports in SSRS example